dy-p-code/OauthPrac/README_dyp.md

 2. You must set a redirect url.

+3. You must create a database

-3. The terminal commands >> npm i
+4. The terminal commands >> npm i

-4. The terminal commands >> npm run test:dev
+5. The terminal commands >> npm run test:dev

 ## CHECKLIST